anantjain-xyz/anantjain.dev/_posts/managing-risk-in-software-projects/index.md

 Smooth execution is the backbone of any successful project.
 Execution risk often arises from fuzzy API contracts unresolved dependencies:

 - **API Contracts:** Ensure that all necessary API contracts within and across teams are in place early in the project lifecycle.
 For eg., two teams collaborating on a project may agree on an internal gRPC contract between their services, or frontend/backend engineers within a team may kick off work based on a GraphQL API serving mocks.
+When collaborating with external teams/vendors, closely track whether the API actually fulfills its contract, and is well documented and supported.

 - **Dependency Trees:** Chart out a dependency tree for complex projects that have interdependencies with other in-flight projects or migrations, and track all these dependencies diligently.
 A common execution risk I've seen time and again is being "surprised" that a certain project or migration hasn't fully landed, and the project team presumed its completion as a prerequisite.